What is Microdosing?

 Heather gifts Shannon some edible gummies and explains how she takes tiny “microdoses.”
 Fans enjoy seeing the …

-Insider Insider
+icon Insider

 Moms who microdose ‘magic’ mushrooms say the psychedelic made them better parents